isomerpages/moe-fairfieldsec/_parents/School Rules.md

 _Morning assemblies are meant for the student body to gather together as a school community.
 During this time, students show their love for the country through the singing of the National Anthem and reciting of the Pledge.
 Daily devotions follow after this as a means for students to learn values and appreciate God._

-*   When the music plays to signal assembly time, students are to assemble in the parade square.
+● When the music plays to signal assembly time, students are to assemble in the parade square.

-*   By the first bell, students should already be seated according to index number in their classes at the parade square.
-All Form Teachers will then mark attendance with the assistance of their Class Chairperson.
-Students who are not at the parade square by the second bell will be considered late.
+● By the first bell, students should already be seated according to index number in their classes at the parade square.
+All Form Teachers will then mark attendance.
+Students who are not at the parade square by the start of morning assembly will be considered late.

-*   Students must be in full school uniform for morning assembly.
-Only students who are having PE are allowed to come in half-uniform (except on Tuesdays).
+● Students must be in full school uniform for morning assembly.
+Only students who are having PE are allowed to come in half-uniform (except on chapel days).
 Attire (includes grooming) checks will be conducted daily.
 Students with improper attire will be booked.
 Students whose attire or grooming cannot be rectified on the spot may be sent home for rectification.

-*   Boys are to put on their ties on chapel days and for special school functions to show their respect for the solemnity of the occasion.
+● Boys are to put on their ties on chapel days and for special school functions to show their respect for the significance of the occasion.

-*   Students must stand at attention during the National Anthem and Pledge-taking.
-Students who are Singapore citizens must sing the National Anthem and take the Pledge, which is recited with the right fist placed over the heart.
+● Students must stand at attention during the National Anthem and Pledge-Taking.
+Students who are Singapore citizens must sing the National Anthem and take the Pledge.
+Students will take the Pledge with the right fist over the heart.

-*   Students must sing the School Song with pride and respect to demonstrate their commitment to the school community.
+● Students must sing the school song with pride and respect to demonstrate their commitment to the school community.

 ##### C. CHAPEL / FAIRSIANS CONNECT